 | Nomad / remote work | 1 month | 20 GB or unlimited |

-eSIM vs local SIM (Entel, Movistar, WOM)
+eSIM vs local SIM card (Entel, Movistar, WOM)

-| Travel eSIM | Local SIM (Entel/WOM) | Spanish roaming | |
+| Travel eSIM | Local SIM card (Entel/WOM) | Spanish roaming | |

 |---|---|---|---|